-Are you in charge of creating your own deadlines, but still end up blowing past them?
-Maybe you have clients that are continually checking in on you, but you haven’t made any progress on their projects.
+Are you in charge of creating your own project deadlines, but still end up blowing past them?
+Maybe you have clients that are continually checking in on you and your team members, but you haven’t made any progress on their projects.
 When you give yourself the right amount of time, you won’t fall into a guilt spiral for not getting things done when you were supposed to.
-In today’s episode, we are going to talk about how to create deadlines you can stick with.
+In today’s episode, we are going to talk about how to create project management deadlines you can stick with.

-How many times have you had a client ask you when something would be done, and you over-promised?
-It may not have started out that way, but as you take on more work and tasks, it is really hard to gauge how much time you need to get things done from week to week.
+How many times have you had a client ask you a date for when something would be done, and you over-promised?
+It may not have started out that way, but as you take on more work and tasks, it is really hard to gauge how much time you need to get things done from week to week to meet deadlines.

 Here are a few tips to help you create deadlines that you can stick with.

 Questions to Ask To Help You Determine a Timeline

 There’s no way to determine how long something will take you down to the minute.
 So, be more generic with your project planning and timelines.

 - If I had nothing else to work on, roughly, will the task take me half a day’s worth of work?
 A full day?
 A week?